 Whether San Diego is going through the emergency of the coronavirus, wildfires or mass protests, there are many cases where a handful of people may consider the havoc and danger of these situations to be a unique opportunity to steal from shops and homes.
 So how are California’s looting laws different from ordinary theft laws and what are the potential penalties?
 San Diego looting lawyer Peter M. Liss explains.

 Essentially, looting is any type of theft that occurs during an emergency.
-It’s generally looked down upon as it is considered to be a form of taking advantage of the public’s fear for your own gain.
+It’s generally looked down upon more than other forms of theft as it is considered to be taking advantage of the public’s fear for your own gain.
 In California though, the charge is only marginally worse than other theft charges.
 That is, in petty theft looting cases, for example, you will face mostly the same penalties as you would for petty theft.
-The only difference is that looting carries a minimum sentence unlike other theft crimes.
+The only difference is that looting penalties in California carry a minimum sentence unlike other theft crimes.
 In petty crimes, the minimum sentence is 90 days.

 Creative Commons Image by Surian Soosay